niklasramo/palikka/README.md

 ###.Deferred()

-A constructor function that creates a deferred instance.
-The deferred is "thenable" and  Promises/A+ compliant.
-The deferred's API is based on jQuery's Deferred implementation.
+A constructor function that creates a Deferred instance.
+The instance is "thenable" and Promises/A+ compliant.
+The API is based on jQuery's Deferred implementation.

 **Syntax**